 How it works...

 In step 1, you ensure the PSDirect VM has stopped, creating no console output.
 In step 2, you adjust the VM's virtual processor to support virtualization.
-Then you review the processor settings, which looks like this:
+Then you review the processor settings, which look like this: